K-Borchert/Postman-Power-BI-REST-API/Pre-requisites/README.md

 Pre-requisites to use the Power BI REST API

+<b>Tip 1: If you want to be have a own Sandbox to test this you can go to the Tip Folder and create your own environment</b><p>

 - Azure App (with permission for Power BI Service: like Dataset.read, Workspace.read

 To create the App you can go to Azure Portal and searching for Apps (https://portal.azure.com/):